-In Android 14 and higher, the platform reduces the maximum memory that can be
+In Android 14 (API level 34) and higher, the platform reduces the maximum memory

-versions, the limit was 64 MB per process.
-The new restriction promotes
+previous versions, the limit was 64 MB per process.
+This restriction

-better memory management across apps and the system.
-To provide more consistency
+promotes better memory management across apps and the system.
+To provide more

-across devices, Android 14 adds a new CTS test for the new
+consistency across devices, Android 14 adds a new CTS test for the